 Martinez said the FBI has agreed to help them investigate this.
 “This assessment is where they will begin to look at all the information, including the technology person and our network systems and how it works and what was supposed to happen.
 We will be doing a dual assessment, but they will be the primary lead.”

-In all, the city lost more than 22 terabytes of data, much of it from DPD.READ MORE: COVID-19 Pandemic Has Taken A Toll On Mental Health, Led To More Drug Abuse, CDC Says
+In all, the city lost more than 22 terabytes of data, much of it from DPD.READ MORE: CDC: Salmonella Outbreak In Texas, 30+ Other States Linked To Onions

 An assistant Dallas County Public Defender, Brad Lollar, told council members the data loss may impact his clients, including 11 charged with capital murder and another two on murder.
 “I cannot tell them right now whether we have all the evidence, I can’t do that.”